emalm/mega-pm-tools/README.md

 You will need to have the following environment variable exported:
 - `GH_ACCESS_TOKEN`

+## Release Notes Tracker Story

+When Cloud Ops creates a Github release on cf-release, a Concourse job can automatically create a Tracker story in the MEGA backlog assigned to the PM to write release notes.  `rel-notes.yml` provides a task configuration which consumes the cf-release Github release resource and creates the Tracker story.

 ## PM Workstation Setup

 `ws-setup.md` has everything you need to know to set up your machine.
 Don't bother with chef, sprout, etc.